milvus-io/milvus-helm/README.md

 ### Milvus Deploy Configuration

-The following table lists the configurable parameters of the milvus chart and their default values.
+The following table lists the configurable parameters of the Milvus chart and their default values.

 | Parameter                                 | Description                                   | Default                                                 |
 |-------------------------------------------|-----------------------------------------------|---------------------------------------------------------|